nudro/gan-animation/README.md

 2. The Discriminator attempting to distinguish between real and generated images
 3. The flow of gradient information between the networks during training

+**Note: This is a purely conceptual visualization.
+No actual neural network training is occurring - this is a simulation designed for educational purposes to illustrate GAN concepts.**

+For a detailed explanation of how GANs work in practice, including the mathematics and training process, please read: [A Brief Overview of GANs](https://ordun.ghost.io/2021/03/05/a-brief-overview-of-gans/)

 ## Features

 - **Interactive Training Process**: Adjust training steps, learning rate, and noise dimensions in real-time